ywamsendai/ywamsendai-website/content/en/vision/partner.md

 **GIVE FINANCIALLY**

-The things we are beliving for require a lot of money!
+The things we are believing for require a lot of money!
 Though some of the things we want to do can be done with rented property, we would also like to own property (and land!).

 Please pray about donating, especially so we can own property!